 If you rent a property, or part of a property, to someone else, this makes you a landlord, even if you also live in the property.
 There are different types of tenancy depending on your arrangements with your tenant, and each type has its own set of responsibilities.
 You can find out more about tenancy types from the Shelter website.

 Being a landlord gives you significant responsibilities.
-Even if you employ a letting agent to manage your property it's ultimately your responsibility to ensure your property is suitable for tenants according to the law.
-The most important things to check are that:
+Even if you employ a letting agent to manage your property, it's ultimately your responsibility to ensure your property is suitable for tenants according to the law.
+The most important things to ensure are:

 - Your property is free from health and safety hazards.
 This is determined by the Housing Health and Safety Rating System

 - All gas and electrical appliances you supply in the property are safely installed and maintained and have the proper checks carried out